PokeAPI/pokeapi-js-wrapper/README.md

 Maintainer: [Naramsim](https://github.com/Naramsim)

 A PokeAPI wrapper intended for browsers only.
 Comes fully asynchronous (with [localForage](https://github.com/localForage/localForage)) and built-in cache.
-Offers also Images Caching through the inclusion of a Service Worker. _For a Node (server-side) wrapper see: [pokedex-promise-v2](https://github.com/PokeAPI/pokedex-promise-v2)_
+Offers also Image Caching through the inclusion of a Service Worker. _For a Node (server-side) wrapper see: [pokedex-promise-v2](https://github.com/PokeAPI/pokedex-promise-v2)_

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Install](#install)
 - [Usage](#usage)